 But similarly to Excel, Klipfolio takes some time getting used to and requires a learning curve.
 On the other hand, the customer service helps you get started…

-— One again, Google strikes with their presence in the data analytics space by providing a free data visualizer.
+Data Studio — One again, Google strikes with its presence in the data analytics space by providing a free data visualizer.
 Unfortunately, it is very limited in use since it only automatically updates the data coming from Google products, so: Analytics, Adwords, DoubleClick, YouTube, and Sheets.

 If you use Big Query as a database Data Studio could be of some value, but as you scale Data Studio will be very limiting.